couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

    Both data and index information stored on disk can become fragmented.
 Compaction rebuilds the stored data on index to reduce the fragmentation of the data.
-For more information on database and view compaction, see [Database and View Compaction](couchbase-manual-ready.html#couchbase-admin-tasks-compaction).
+For more information on database and view compaction, see [Database and View Compaction](#couchbase-admin-tasks-compaction).

    You can opt to override the default auto compaction settings for this individual bucket.
 Default settings are configured through the `Settings` menu.
-For more information on setting the default autocompaction parameters, see [Enabling Auto-Compaction](couchbase-manual-ready.html#couchbase-admin-web-console-settings-autocompaction).
+For more information on setting the default autocompaction parameters, see [Enabling Auto-Compaction](#couchbase-admin-web-console-settings-autocompaction).
 If you override the default autocompaction settings, you can configure the same parameters, but the limits will affect only this bucket.

  * **Flush**